 It was a fun show.
 Until it wasn’t.

 Things weren’t so Smooth

 A few songs into the show, in the middle of the tour title song, Smooth, an alarm sounded throughout the arena saying an emergency had been reported.

 You can see a video of it as it happened HERE.

 People were confused, but there was no way I was sticking around.
-I did not want to get caught in the chaos of fifteen thousand people trying to frantically exit an arena.
-Plus, we parked at the top of the parking garage, so could get stuck THERE.
-Sitting ducks.
+I was not getting caught in the chaos of fifteen thousand people trying to frantically exit an arena.
+Plus, we were parked at the top of the parking garage, so we could get stuck up THERE like sitting ducks.
 No thank you.
-I was SO out of there.

 What Just Happened??